micrubin1/nba-rebound-prediction-model/README.md

 From a coaching and developmnet perspective, rebounds are a key indicator of player performance and involvement in the game so being able to understand what influences rebound numbers can help with player evaluation and curating custom workouts to improve perfomance.
 On the other hand from a sports gambling perspective, insights into what effects rebound numbers can help inform better betting decisions, in particular with player props.
 No matter what camp you fall in, building a bridge between data-analysis and real-world basketball knowledge has practical implications for fans, analysts, and strategists alike.

 # Data Cleaning and Exploratory Data Analysis
 Not much extensive data cleaning was needed after I created the custom dataset.
 The main issue was some columns did contain missing values.
 In particular, rows assocaited with a player's first game of the season had missing values for the Cur_RPG, STD_RPG, Cur_BPG columns.
-The reason lies that in order to caclulate means and standard deiations at least one sample is required, however before the first game the players have not played any previous games and therefore its impossible to calculate any the mean and standard deviation of any statistic.
+The reason lies that in order to caclulate means and standard deiations at least one sample is required, however before the first game the players have not played any previous games and therefore it is impossible to calculate the mean and standard deviation of any statistic.
 One possible idea would be to impute the missing mean values with the players previous season's statistic averages.
 However I ultimately decided to simply drop the rows containing the missing values.
 Since the missing values occured only once per player in a specific season, I only lost a small amount of data by dropping rows with NaN values.
 Additioanlly I converted the Date column from string objects to datetime objects in order to help with later feature engineering.

 <iframe src="assets/clean.html" width="700" height="500" frameborder="0">
 </iframe>

+In order to get a better understadning of the distribution of rebounds per game across the league, I plotted a histogram.
+The plot suggets rebounds per game are roughly normally distributed and skewed to the right.
+Many players tended to have a lower amount of rebounds per game, while there were a few outliers who had higher rebound games.
+Given an arbitrary player wiith no infromation, the plot would suggest its more likely they have a lower amount of rebounds in a game.

+<iframe
+ src="assets/uniplot.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+ Next I investigated how the total rebounds feature interacts with other columns in the dataset.
+By basic intuition it's reasonable to assume there would be some correlation between player's height and their amount of rebounds.
+To verify whether this intuition holds I plotted box plots in which the y-axis contains rebounds per game and the x-axis is the player's height.
+In general it appears that as player height incereases, the distribution of rebounds shifts higher to contain more larger values.
+However there are still a noticable amount of outliers within some height groups.
+Take for example the distribution for players 76 inches tall.
+In the NBA 76 inches (6 foot, 4 inches) is not that tall, however there are a decent amount of high rebound perfomances from players that height.
+Therefore while taller players tend to get more rebounds, it seems there are some other hidden factors also responsible for amount of rebounds in a game.

+ <iframe
+ src="assets/biplot.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>